netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>privileged</b></td>
         <td>boolean</td>
         <td>
           privileged mode for the eBPF Agent container.
-If false, the operator will add the following capabilities to the container, to enable its correct operation: BPF, PERFMON, NET_ADMIN, SYS_RESOURCE.<br/>
+In general this setting can be ignored or set to false: in that case, the operator will set granular capabilities (BPF, PERFMON, NET_ADMIN, SYS_RESOURCE) to the container, to enable its correct operation.
+If for some reason these capabilities cannot be set (e.g. old kernel version not knowing CAP_BPF) then you can turn on this mode for more global privileges.<br/>
         </td>
         <td>false</td>
       </tr><tr>